 Discovering West Iceland

-Fossatún is located in the centre of West Iceland region and it is an ideal destination for shorter or longer stays.
-From here you can visit West region main attractions which are within short distances.
+Fossatún is located in the centre of West Iceland region and it is an ideal destination to explore the West region of Iceland.
+The main attractions are within short distances.
 Set Fossatún as your base and discover the wonders of this beautiful region.
-In Fossatún are Troll Waterfalls and The Troll Walk a short walk and a great viewing point for the Borgarfjördur area and mountain circle and northern lights and you learn about trolls.
+Plan your day trips from Fossatún in different directions.
+But first explore the scenery and facilties on locations.
+Troll Waterfalls and The Troll Stroll and the other hikes, Folktale Hike, Nature Walk, explore the vinyl record collection and relax in the the hot tubs.

-Fossatún is only 96 km from Reyjavík (see locations) and approx. 90 km from the south end of Snæfellsnes peninsula, a “must-see” area in Iceland and is reigned by Snæfellsjökull-glacier.
+The Snæfellsnes peninsula, a “must-see” area in Iceland and is reigned by Snæfellsjökull-glacier.
 Around the peninsula there are villages and towns as well as hiking trails, saga sites, golden beaches, volcanic peaks.
-Eldborg (lava, crater hike) , Gerðuberg (rock formation), Arnarstapi, Hellnar, (coast, cliffs) Rauðafeldsgjá (narrow gorge hike), Djúpalónssandur (pebble beach, waves), Kirkjufell ( picturesque mountain) and Bjarnarhöfn (shark museum) are only few of the places worth visiting in your Snæfellsnes peninsula day trip.
+Eldborg (lava, crater hike) , Gerðuberg (rock formation), Arnarstapi, Hellnar, (coast, cliffs) Rauðafeldsgjá (narrow gorge hike), Djúpalónssandur (pebble beach, waves), Kirkjufell ( picturesque mountain), Skarðsvík Coast, Saxhóll Crater, Ölkelda Mineral Spring, Vatnshellir Cave and Bjarnarhöfn (shark museum) are only few of the places worth visiting in your Snæfellsnes peninsula day trip.